Planning Your Upgrade from Dynamics AX 2009 to Dynamics 365 Finance and Operations

 Your organization has determined it is time to explore an upgrade from Dynamics AX 2009 to Dynamics 365 for Finance and Operations, now what?
 From customizations and reports to business processes and the cloud vs. on-premises conundrum, the task of upgrading your system might seem daunting.
 In the recorded webinar we discuss navigating your upgrade path, including:

-Watch the video to gain an understanding of the effort involved, the investment needed, and the best timeline to upgrade your system to Dynamics 365.
+Or, watch the video to gain an understanding of the effort involved, the investment needed, and the best timeline to upgrade your system to Dynamics 365.

 Tips for Dynamics AX 2009 to Dynamics 365 Upgrade Execution